feranick/MultiFit/README.md

 ========================================================================

-Fitting Raman maps (mapfit)
+Fitting Raman maps
 ========================================================================

-The current version can open Raman maps (Horiba LabSpec5, saved as text files) and fits each spectra in the map.
+MultiFit.py can open Raman maps saved from Horiba LabSpec5 as text files, and it can fit each spectra in the map.
 While it does not yet produce a visual map of the results, these are saved as (x, y, D5G).
 Plotting maps from the computed results is possible through a R script "plotramap.R" saved in /plotrmap.
 You can run the script with R. Make sure the filename is correctly set as the inputFile variable in the R script.

-Future releases will allow for more flexibility as well as integrated plotting.
+Important note: The first two entries in the map file from Labspec are empty.
+For MultiFit.py to work, please add 1 to the first two entries.
+For example, for the first line of the file looking like:

+		1000.4694	1001.6013	1002.7333

+Change it to:

+1	1	1000.4694	1001.6013	1002.7333

+This is a known issue.

 =========================================================================